 So there I was back at home with the folks and no job.
 I was lucky enough to get an internship with Chicago Public Media, one of the nation’s most prestigious public radio firms to ever serve the community.
 There, I gathered lots of skills and got to put that journalism degree into action.
 So I went from intern, to freelancer, to part time host/producer, to production coordinator and eventually to be the host and producer for the Vocalo Overdrive, Chicago Public Media’s PM drive time show on 89.5FM.
 My beginnings are very humble and no matter how far I get in this journey, I’m committed to remembering that.

-Shantell Jamison is a senior editor for EBONY.
-She moderates various events centered on love, relationships, politics and wellness and has appeared on panels throughout the country.
+Shantell E. Jamison is the former senior editor of love, relationships and lifestyle for EBONY, as well as a Master’s of Psychology and certified life coaching candidate.
+She moderates various events centered on love, relationships, emotional health and wellness and has appeared on panels throughout the country.
 Her book, “Drive Yourself in the Right Direction” is available now.
 Keep up with Shantell via her website, Facebook, Twitter @Shantell_em and Instagram @Shantell_em.